 Today, not much is planted.
 Less than .4% of Chateauneuf du Pape is devoted to the Counoise grape.
 Counoise and Chateauneuf du Pape are a natural combination as the grape grow best in hot, dry, gravelly soils.

-Due to its fresh and bright qualities and proclivity to low alcohol and low tannin levels, Counoise is also used in the production of Rose’ wine in Provence.
+Due to its fresh, bright qualities, light body and color, proclivity to low alcohol and low tannin levels, Counoise is also used in the production of Rose’ wine in Provence.

 In Washington State a few producers are making wine from 100% Counoise.
 For example, McCrea, Wines of Substance, Canas Feast and Syncline.
 In California, Tablas Creek, which is owned by the Perrin Family, who also own Chateau Beaucastel make a wine from 100% Counoise in select vintages.

-Counoise is a good match for different grilled or roasted meats, hearty sausages and stews.
+Counoise is a good match for different grilled or roasted meats, fish, chicken, hearty sausages and stews.
 In Provence it is a common wine and food pairing with Tuna Niçoise.